Glossary of BitTorrent terms: Hash

 The hash is a digital fingerprint in the form of a string of alphanumeric characters (typically hexadecimal) in the .torrent file that the client uses to verify the data that is being transferred.
 "Hash" is the shorter form of the word "hashsum".

 Torrent files contain information like the file list, sizes, pieces, etc. Every piece received is first checked against the hash.
 If it fails verification, the data is discarded and requested again.

 Hash checks greatly reduce the chance that invalid data is incorrectly identified as valid by the BitTorrent client, but it is still possible for invalid data to have the same hash value as the valid data and be treated as such.
 This is known as a hash collision.
 Torrent and p2p files typically use 160 bit hashes that are reasonably free from hash collision problems, so the probability of bad data being received and passed on is extraordinarily small.

 Health

 Health is shown in a bar or in % usually next to the torrent's name and size on the site where the .torrent file is hosted.
 It shows if all pieces of the torrent are available to download (i.e. 50% means that only half of the torrent is available).
-Health does not indicate whether the torrent is free of viruses.
+Health does not indicate whether the torrent is free of malware.